microsoft/vscode/README.md

 - Check server/browser logs for any warnings/errors about missing capabilities and fix them.
 - Build the production server with all changes: `yarn gulp server-min`.
 - Run it and play as with the dev server: `/workspace/server-pkg/server.sh`
 - Open a PR with your changes and ask for help if needed.
-It should be agaist `gitpod-io/openvscode-server` repo and `web-server` branch!
+It should be agaist `gitpod-io/openvscode-server` repo and `main` branch!